 Q: What is Amazon Kinesis Data Streams?

-Amazon Kinesis Data Streams enables you to build custom applications that process or analyze streaming data for specialized needs.
-You can continuously add various types of data such as clickstreams, application logs, and social media to an Amazon Kinesis data stream from hundreds of thousands of sources.
-Within seconds, the data will be available for your Amazon Kinesis Applications to read and process from the stream.
+With Amazon Kinesis Data Streams, you can build custom applications that process or analyze streaming data for specialized needs.
+You can add various types of data such as clickstreams, application logs, and social media to a Kinesis data stream from hundreds of thousands of sources.
+Within seconds, the data will be available for your applications to read and process from the stream.

 Q: What does Amazon Kinesis Data Streams manage on my behalf?

 Amazon Kinesis Data Streams manages the infrastructure, storage, networking, and configuration needed to stream your data at the level of your data throughput.
-You do not have to worry about provisioning, deployment, ongoing-maintenance of hardware, software, or other services for your data streams.
-In addition, Amazon Kinesis Data Streams synchronously replicates data across three availability zones, providing high availability and data durability.
+You don't have to worry about provisioning, deployment, or ongoing maintenance of hardware, software, or other services for your data streams.
+In addition, Kinesis Data Streams synchronously replicates data across three Availability Zones, providing high availability and data durability.
 By default, Kinesis Data Streams scales capacity automatically, freeing you from provisioning and managing capacity.
 You can choose provisioned mode if you want to provision and manage throughput on your own.

 Q: What can I do with Amazon Kinesis Data Streams?

-- Accelerated log and data feed intake: Instead of waiting to batch up the data, you can have your data producers push data to an Amazon Kinesis data stream as soon as the data is produced, preventing data loss in case of data producer failures.
+Accelerated log and data feed intake: Instead of waiting to batch the data, you can have your data producers push data to a Kinesis data stream as soon as the data is produced, preventing data loss in case of producer failure.
 For example, system and application logs can be continuously added to a data stream and be available for processing within seconds.

-- Real-time metrics and reporting: You can extract metrics and generate reports from Amazon Kinesis data stream data in real-time.
-For example, your Amazon Kinesis Application can work on metrics and reporting for system and application logs as the data is streaming in, rather than wait to receive data batches.
+Real-time metrics and reporting: You can extract metrics and generate reports from Kinesis data stream data in real time.
+For example, your Amazon Kinesis application can work on metrics and reporting for system and application logs as the data is streaming in, rather than waiting to receive data batches.

-- Real-time data analytics: With Amazon Kinesis Data Streams, you can run real-time streaming data analytics.
-For example, you can add clickstreams to your Amazon Kinesis data stream and have your Amazon Kinesis Application run analytics in real-time, enabling you to gain insights out of your data at a scale of minutes instead of hours or days.
+Real-time data analytics: With Kinesis Data Streams, you can run real-time streaming data analytics.
+For example, you can add clickstreams to your Kinesis data stream and have your Kinesis application run analytics in real time, allowing you to gain insights from your data in minutes instead of hours or days.

 Q: How do I use Amazon Kinesis Data Streams?